Accelerated Parallel Tempering via Neural Transports: Parallel Tempering

-In practice, it is advantageous to use a \emph{non-reversible} communication \citep{okabe2001replica, syed2022non}, where the $n$-th swap move is proposed only at iterations with matching parity, $n \equiv t \mod 2$.
+In practice, it is advantageous to use a \emph{non-reversible} communication \citep{okabe2001replica, syed2022non}, where the $n$-th swap move is proposed only at iterations with matching parity: $ n \equiv t \mod 2$.
 Both local exploration and communication steps can be done in parallel, allowing distributed implementations to leverage parallel computation to accelerate sampling \citep{surjanovic2023pigeons}.

-\paragraph{Round trips} While the effective sample size (ESS) of samples generated by a Markov chain is the gold standard for evaluating the performance of MCMC algorithms, in our setting, we are mainly interested in improving the swap kernel within PT.
-As ESS measures the intertwined performance of the local exploration and swap kernels, we are instead interested in maximising communication between reference and target, which can be empirically measured by counting the total number of \emph{round trips}, $R_T$ tracking the number of independent reference samples transported to the target after $T$ iterations of PT \citep{katzgraber2006feedback,lingenheil2009efficiency}.
-See \Cref{app:round-trips} for a formal definition.
-The mixing time of the PT chain is related to the time it takes for a round trip to occur and the total number of round trips is a measure of the particle diversity generated by PT and strongly correlates with the ESS \citep{surjanovic2024uniform}.
+\paragraph{Round trips.} While the effective sample size (ESS) of samples generated by a Markov chain is the gold standard for evaluating the performance of MCMC algorithms, in our setting, we are mainly interested in improving the swap kernel within PT.
+As ESS measures the intertwined performance of the local exploration and swap kernels, we instead evaluate the performance of PT and APT in terms of the communication between reference and target, in order to disentangle the influence of the swap kernels from the local exploration.
+This is empirically measured by counting the total number of \emph{round trips} $R_T$ which tracks the number of independent reference samples transported to the target after $T$ iterations of PT \citep{katzgraber2006feedback,lingenheil2009efficiency}; see Appendix \ref{app:round-trips} for a formal definition.
+In particular, the mixing time of PT is related to the time it takes for a round trip to occur and the total number of round trips is a measure of the particle diversity generated by PT and strongly correlates with the ESS \citep{surjanovic2024uniform}.